kubevirt/community/design-proposals/dra.md

 type DeviceStatusInfo struct {
 	// Name of the device as specified in spec.domain.devices.gpus.name or spec.domain.devices.hostDevices.name Name string `json:"name"`
-	// DeviceResourceClaimStatus reflects the DRA related information for the degive DeviceResourceClaimStatus *DeviceResourceClaimStatus `json:"deviceResourceClaimStatus,omitempty"` }
+	// DeviceResourceClaimStatus reflects the DRA related information for the device
+	// +optional
+	DeviceResourceClaimStatus *DeviceResourceClaimStatus `json:"deviceResourceClaimStatus,omitempty"`
+}